orhun/gpg-tui/README.md

 #### Sign

 Press `s` to sign the selected key with the default secret key.
-This key can be specified with `--default-key` argument.
+This key can be specified with `--default-key` argument or using the options menu.

 This feature uses `gpg` fallback and runs `gpg --sign-key` command.